withhebing/CastleBlack/Ten Thousand Ships.md

 river, sacking Sar Mell savagely before advancing on Chroyane, Prince Garin’s own city.
 Locked in a golden cage at the command of the dragonlords, Garin was carried back to the festival city to witness its destruction.

+At Chroyane, the cage was hung from the walls, so that the prince might witness the enslavement of the women and children whose fathers and brothers had died in his gallant, hopeless war … but the prince, it is said, called down a curse upon the conquerors, entreating Mother Rhoyne to avenge her children.
+And so, that very night, the Rhoyne flooded out of season and with greater force than was known in living memory.
+A thick fog full of evil humors fell, and the Valyrian conquerors began to die of greyscale.
+(There is, at least, this much truth to the tale: in later centuries, Lomas Longstrider wrote of the drowned ruins of Chroyane, its foul fogs and waters, and the fact that wayward travelers infected with greyscale now haunt the ruins—a hazard for those who travel the river beneath the broken span of the Bridge of Dream.)

+---